-In The Code Book author Simon Singh likens the art of code breaking to climbing a smooth stone cliff.
-Any imperfection enables a determined climber to scale the summit.
+In The Code Book, author Simon Singh likens the art of code breaking to climbing a smooth stone cliff.
+Any crack or crevice enables a determined climber to scale the summit.
 Anomalies within a code are comparable to small cracks and crevices on a sheer rock face.
 The skilled analyst hones in on these oddities to crack the code.
 For instance, the Tasso quote at the end of the original manuscript of Elgar’s Enigma Variations contains some peculiar features that lead to a revelatory resolution.
 The date Elgar wrote on the original manuscript of the Enigma Variations is another revealing anomaly.

 If it cannot credibly be explained as a careless mistake, why would Elgar deliberately write an erroneous date?
 On closer inspection, the wrong date is actually right, for it is another example of Elgar's penchant for cryptograms.

 Let's begin with the month.
 It is remarkable Elgar wrote the month as Feb, not February.
-In a stunning coincidence, the letters FEB are an anagram for E.F.B., the initials for the unstated Principal Theme (Ein feste Burg).
-Elgar encodes those same initials in Variation XIII within the Mendelssohn fragments with an alphanumeric cipher, covertly spelling out the mysterious three asterisks.
+In a stunning coincidence, the letters “FEb” are an anagram for “EFb,” the initials for the unstated principal Theme (Ein feste Burg).
+Elgar encodes those same initials in Variation XIII within the Mendelssohn fragments using an alphanumeric cipher, covertly spelling out the mysterious three asterisks (✡ ✡ ✡).
 Concerning the numbers, these are best understood within the context of the sums for the even and odd integers.

 The numerological connections between the odd date and Ein feste Burg do not end with these numerological associations.
-Just as there are six numbers in the incorrect date, there are six words in the unstated Principal Theme's complete title.
+Just as there are six numbers in the incorrect date, there are six words in the unstated principal Theme's complete title.
 The year 1898 was the thirtieth anniversary (30) of the publication of Mendelssohn’s Reformation Symphony, a work commemorating the tercentennial (300) of the Augsburg Confession.
 The similarity between 30 and 300 should not be overlooked.
 Elgar inserted four Mendelssohn fragments within Variation XIII to allude to the fact Mendelssohn quotes Ein feste Burg in the fourth movement of his first extended symphonic work, the Reformation Symphony.
 The incorrect date can hardly be described as an error because February 18 marks the anniversary of Martin Luther’s death in 1546.
+Elgar’s paraphrase from Torquato Tasso’s epic Christian poem Jerusalem Delivered is incorrectly dated 1595, a year that marks the death of that great Italian poet.
 Luther's most famous hymn is Ein feste Burg, a sublime theme quoted in the works of Bach, Beethoven, Mendelssohn, Liszt, Raff, and Wagner.
 Now we know this legendary theme is quoted surreptitiously by yet another devoted disciple of the German School, Edward Elgar.

 Why would Elgar cryptically draw attention to the end of Martin Luther’s life?
-The most likely explanation is he did so because the Enigma Theme’s haunting counterpoint begins with the ending phrase of Ein feste Burg, not with its opening phrase as one would normally expect.
+By alluding to Luther’s death, Elgar is telling his audience where to look to find the answer to his contrapuntal riddle.
+How?
+Because the first line of Ein feste Burg is inscribed on Luther’s tomb in Wittenberg.
+It is also likely that he did so because the Enigma Theme’s haunting counterpoint begins with the ending phrase of Ein feste Burg, not with its opening phrase as one would ordinarily expect.
 By hinting at the end of Luther’s life via his date of death, Elgar intimates the search for the missing melody should also begin with its end rather than its beginning.
-For instance, he quotes the principal theme's closing phrase twice in the inner voice of Variation X, more commonly known by the subtitle Dorabella.
+For instance, he quotes the principal theme's closing phrase twice in the inner voice of Variation X, more commonly known by its subtitle Dorabella.